-CRIM 300, 400-Special Topics 1-4 hours.
+CRIM 300 - Special Topics 1-4 hours.
 An open course varying in contents from year to year, which allows concentration on special topics.

-CRIM 322-Juvenile Justice 2 hours.
+CRIM 322 - Juvenile Justice 2 hours.
 This course provides an overview of the treatment of the youthful offender in the juvenile justice system.
 Philosophies guiding the state's treatment of rule-breaking young people are examined.
 Experiences with law enforcement and the courts are emphasized.
 Prerequisite: SOCI 245.
+Course Attribute(s): CoB: Social Science

-CRIM 332-Focusing on Police 2 hours.
+CRIM 332 - Focusing on Police 2 hours.
 This course gives students an in-depth analysis of police operations.
 Discussions are centered on police operations and the social process involved in police-citizen contacts.
 Prerequisite: SOCI 245.
+Course Attribute(s): CoB: Social Science

-CRIM 340-Concepts of Penology 4 hours.
+CRIM 340 - Concepts of Penology 4 hours.
 A survey of correctional concepts and philosophy with emphasis on the correctional institution as a community and the sociology of confinement.
 Additional focus on penal reform, correctional administration and innovation.
 Prerequisites: SOCI 110 and SOCI 245.
+(Cross-listed as SJST 340) Course Attribute(s): CoB: Social Science

-CRIM 351-Seminar in Criminal Behavior 4 hours.
+CRIM 351 - Seminar in Criminal Behavior 4 hours.
 Specific problems and issues concerning criminal behavior are examined in depth.
 The area of investigation varies with the disciplinary orientation of the instructor.
 Includes analysis of the causes of particular kinds of behavior, examination of methods of control, and consideration of current approaches to rehabilitation.
 Prerequisites: SOCI 245 and senior standing.
+Course Attribute(s): CoB: Social Science